All Episodes

 What she can't afford is for the transcripts to be released and people to find out what snoozers her speeches are, because then it's going to look like they're no-show speeches.

-She might they might find out the speeches go ten minutes and she's still getting all of the money.
+They might find out the speeches go 10 minutes, and she's still getting all of the money.

-They're not gonna release transcripts of speeches with Hillary lecturing Wall Street companies on stuff because she doesn't go lecture Wall Street companies on stuff.
+They're not going to release transcripts of speeches with Hillary lecturing Wall Street companies on stuff because she doesn't go lecture Wall Street companies on stuff.

 She doesn't talk to the Wall Street companies in these speeches like she talks about them in these debates.